The Joy Luck Club

 by Amy Tan

 The Joy Luck Club by Amy Tan is assigned in US schools at grades 9–12, with a Lexile measure of 930L.
+It appears across 1 curriculum reference, sourced from state DOE pages and AP/IB/Common Core syllabi.
 Every citation below links to the primary source.

 This page shows where The Joy Luck Club is assigned in US schools — curricula, states, grades, and the primary-source citations behind each placement.
 Not a summary or study guide.